What does it mean to live a more sustainable lifestyle?

 - Take stairs over the elevator.
 This also doubles up as a booty workout.

 - Use public transport.
-It’s also a great opportunity to catch up on reading and other things you couldn’t do if you were driving.
+It’s also an excellent opportunity to catch up on reading and other things you couldn’t do if you were driving.

 Sustainable grocery shopping